carolinechoi/musicjn/README.md

 Created under 24 hours at the 2018 Outside Hacks, the official Outside Lands Hackathon, sponsored by Universal Music Group and Twitch.

 **Note:**
-This app was created with APIs provided by Universal Music Group under specific circumstance and therefore cannot be recreated without explicit permission from UMG.
+This app was created with APIs provided by Universal Music Group under specific circumstances and therefore cannot be recreated without explicit permission from UMG.